Mario Cvitanović

 Mario Cvitanović ([tsʋitǎːnoʋitɕ, - tsʋǐta-]; born 6 May 1975) is a Croatian professional football manager and former player who played as a defender.
-He was most recently the manager of Croatian Football League club HNK Šibenik.
+He is the current manager of Bosnian Premier League club Sarajevo.

-Playing career

-Club
+Club career

 In 1995, Cvitanović started his career in the Croatian capital, where he won five consecutive national championships with Dinamo Zagreb (formerly Croatia Zagreb).
-He then spent four seasons in the Italian league, playing for Hellas Verona, Venezia, Genoa and Napoli before moving to Belgian side Germinal Beerschot.
+He then spent four seasons in the Italian league, playing for Hellas Verona, Venezia, Genoa and Napoli before moving to Belgian side Germinal Beerschot, where he won the Belgian Cup in the 2004–05 season.
 Following two seasons in the Belgian league, Cvitanović re-joined Dinamo for their 2006–07 Champions League campaign, before leaving after their early exit on a free transfer to German side Energie Cottbus.
-Cvitanović played three seasons with Cottbus until being released in 2009.
+Cvitanović played three seasons with Cottbus until being released in 2009 and subsequently retiring.

-International
+International career

-He made his debut for Croatia in an October 1998 European Championship qualification match away against Malta, coming on as a 88th-minute substitute for Robert Jarni, and earned a total of 9 caps, scoring no goals.
+Cvitanović made his debut for Croatia in an October 1998 European Championship qualification match away against Malta, coming on as a 88th-minute substitute for Robert Jarni, and earned a total of 9 caps, scoring no goals.
 His final international was a March 2001 World Cup qualification match against Latvia.

-Coaching career
+Managerial career

-Dinamo Zagreb (2015–2018)
+Dinamo Zagreb

-From 2015 to 2017, after succeeding Ivaylo Petev as a manager, he trained Dinamo Zagreb II, second team of Dinamo Zagreb, in the Croatian Second Football League.
-On 13 July 2017 he signed one-year contract as a head coach of Dinamo Zagreb, the first team.
-On 21 September 2017, Cvitanović was severely beaten by two masked assailants in front of his apartment in Zagreb, Croatia, while on 10 March 2018 he finished his contract with Dinamo Zagreb following two successive defeats from fierce rivals HNK Rijeka and feeder-club NK Lokomotiva, both of which were by a score of 4–1.
+Cvitanović coached Dinamo Zagreb II in the Croatian Second Football League from 2016 to 2017.
+On 13 July 2017, he signed a one-year contract as manager of the Dinamo Zagreb first team, succeeding Ivaylo Petev.
+Cvitanović left Dinamo Zagreb in March 2018 following two successive defeats from rivals Rijeka and feeder-club Lokomotiva, both of which were by a score of 4–1.

-Al-Wehda (2019)
+Al-Wehda

-On 2 July 2019, he was appointed the new manager of the Pro League club Al-Wehda.
+On 2 July 2019, Cvitanović was appointed manager of Saudi Pro League club Al-Wehda.

+Šibenik

-In September 2022, Cvitanović was appointed manager of Šibenik, replacing Damir Čanadi, but only to be replaced by the same Damir Čanadi on 31 January 2023.
+In September 2022, Cvitanović was appointed manager of Šibenik, replacing Damir Čanadi.
+He was ultimately replaced by Čanadi on 31 January 2023.

+Lokomotiva

+Cvitanović joined Lokomotiva on 24 April 2025 during the tail end of the 2024–25 season.
+He left the club at the end of the season.

+Sarajevo

+On 30 September 2025, Cvitanović was announced as the new manager of Bosnian Premier League club Sarajevo, signing a two-year contract.
+His first game in charge of Sarajevo ended in a 1–1 home draw against Zrinjski Mostar on 6 October 2025.
+On 24 October, Cvitanović secured his first win as Sarajevo manager against Sloga Doboj.

+Personal life

+On 21 September 2017, Cvitanović was severely beaten by two masked assailants in front of his apartment in Zagreb, Croatia.